PROPERTY INVESTMENT FINANCE: 5

 Did you know the game of property investing has a set of rules?
 And guess what?
 Those rules are owned by the banks.

-Understanding the difference between Principal and Interest Loans vs Interest Only Loans will help you understand the bank jargon and ensure you make your finance choices with confidence.
+Understanding the difference between Principal and Interest Loans vs Interest Only Loans will help you understand the bank jargon and ensure you make your financial choices with confidence!

-Here’s a quick concept for you.
-Who’s heard of the thing rent money is dead money.
-Well guess what?
-You know everyone’s like, “Yeah I’ve heard of that before.”
 Guess what?
 When you’ve got an interest component on your principle and interest loan that is also dead money.
-It just goes into the big black hole of the banking.
-It’ basically like you paying rent to the banks for the privilege of you having your home loan.
-As time goes by though.
-Basically the ratio is changed.
-So as you continue to pay off more and more of your home loan, your 2,500 bucks a month which pretty much stays constant, you’re basically paying more principle and less interest so you do start to pay off your home loan a little bit quicker.
+It just goes into the big black hole of banking.
+It’s basically the same as you paying rent to the banks for the privilege of you having your home loan – as time goes by though.
+Basically, the ratio is changed.
+So as you continue to pay off more and more of your home loan, your $2,500 a month which pretty much stays constant, you’re basically paying more principle and less interest so you do start to pay off your home loan a little bit quicker.

 Get your mindset right.
 Make sure you got a healthy combination between rent and tax.
 All you’re trying to do is buy time here so you can have that property in 10 years time.